-Social results benchmarks:
+Social results of benchmarks

 The World Justice Project (WJP) Rule of Law Index® provides original, impartial information on how the public experiences the rule of law in everyday life in 102 countries around the globe.
-The Netherlands is one of those countries and features in the top 10. (http://worldjusticeproject.org/rule-law-around-world).
+The Netherlands is one of those countries and features in the top 10.